chiggimps/late-site/README.md

 Main page is in `index.html`.

-The main script is `src/index.ts`, which gets bundled into `dist/bundle.js`.
+The main script is `src/index.ts`, which gets bundled with vite to `dist/assets/index-xxx.js`

 The main style is `styles.css`.